Coverfish/Nationbuilder/README.md

 Right now, it mostly generates cursed planets, lets you zoom around them, and then your GPU cries.
 My house hasn't burned down (yet)

 Author: **Coverfish**
-Role: *Human supervisor / button-presser*
+Role/Abilities: *Human supervisor / button-presser / Special moves: ctrl+c or ctrl+v*
 Actual coder: **ChatGPT** (I don’t even really know what a variable is, I just yell at the AI)

 ---